-- 1. Choose a frame I, and initialize from it a set $S = \{I\}$.
-Assume that the shape parameters corresponding to this image are spatially uniform (scene in infinity). - 2.
-Compute motion parameters (translation components and optionally rotation components) by aligning a new frame to the existing set S. - 3.
-Add the registered frame to the set S. - 4.
-Estimate the shape parameters (the slopes of EPI lines or the slope of EPI planes) for this set S. - 5.
+- 1. Initialize the shape parameters corresponding to the first image in the space-time volume to be spatially uniform (scene in infinity). - 2.
+Compute motion parameters (translation components and optionally rotation components) by aligning a new frame to the current aligned volume using the straightline property. - 3.
+Estimate the shape parameters (the slopes of EPI lines or the slope of EPI planes) for the new frame. - 4.
 Return to 2.
 Repeat until reaching the last frame of the sequence.